Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 4. Naked Armor Solomon Straight Razor Kit Custom Point 5/8" Japanese Steel Straight Razor (Best Men's Straight Razor Kit for Beginners)

-Naked Armor is an award winning American made straight razor kit.
-The Solomon straight razor has something for just about anyone and everything you need for the beginner.
-A badger friendly shaving brush, a strop, sharpening paste, organic shave soap, and let us not forget the star of the show the Solomon straight edge razor.
+Naked Armor is an award-winning American-made straight razor kit.
+The Solomon straight razor has something for just about anyone and everything you need for the beginner: a badger-friendly shaving brush, a strop, sharpening paste, organic shave soap, and, let us not forget, the star of the show: the Solomon straight-edge razor.

 Naked Armor Straight Razor Kit